IUREDCap/redcap-etl/docs/TransformationRulesGuide.md

     FIELD, <field_name>, <field_type>[, <database_field_name>]
     ...

-A table statement that has no fields following it will generate a table that contains only a synthetic primary key field and a record ID field.
+A table statement with rows type ROOT that has no fields following it will generate a table that contains only a synthetic primary key field and a record ID field.

 The transformation rules language is line-oriented, and each line has a